François-Rodolphe de Weiss

 François-Rodolphe de Weiss (von Weiss, also von Weiß, surname at birth Wyss) (1751–1818) was a Swiss military officer, diplomat, writer, philosopher, and a follower of Jean-Jacques Rousseau.

 Life

 He was born at Yverdon, son of François Rodolphe, seigneur de Daillens, and Henriette Russillon.
 He entered French military service in 1766, and Prussian in 1777.
-In 1785 he became a member of the Grand Conseil at Berne.
+In 1785 he became a member of the Grand Conseil at Bern.

 A supporter of the ideas of the French Revolution, de Weiss was sent to Paris as an envoy in 1792, and maintained a peace between France and the Swiss confederation.
 In 1794 he attributed the Revolution to ideas emanating from Geneva.

 In 1798 the Bernese bailiwick at Lucens Castle was ended by a popular uprising, with Weiss defending the castle.

 Weiss then went into exile, in Germany.
 He died by suicide at Coppet on 21 July 1818.